zqxyz/lmm-website/README.md

 This page uses the provided `<Container>` component.
 Note that the C is capitalized for special componenents like this.

-First we'll review some provided components and then we'll go over the whole project structure so you know how to add, edit, and remove content, including adding new pages.
+First we'll review some provided components and then we'll go over the whole project structure and expand on editing so you know how to add, edit, and remove content, including adding new pages.

 # Layout Components